criscanedo/pay-engine/README.md

 	some state.
 No locks to synchronize access to shared mutable state means less code to read.
 Additionally, the code in this example heavily relies upon copy by value to remain thread-safe.
-* Two actors to represent synchronized mutation of the "database tables", but no actor for handling concurrent transaction streams and processing them sequentially.
+* Two actors to represent synchronized mutation of the "data sources", but no actor for handling concurrent transaction streams and processing them sequentially.
 The entirety of the logic in `pay_engine::process()`, and more, would exist in said actor.
 However, I decided 2 actor implementations was